 ASPCA Mobile Spay/Neuter Clinics.
-Please click the ASPCA van above for more information.
-Click here for the January 2012 Staten Island dates and locations.
+Please click the ASPCA van above for more information including the calendar of dates and locations.
 Low income pet owners in New York City's five boroughs with proof of public assistance such as Welfare, Medicaid, Medicare, SSI, Disability, Food Stamps, or Public Housing qualify for free spay/neuter,rabies vaccination, distemper vaccination, and nail trim.

 A health Pet is a happy pet and the earlier they are spayed or neutered the less likely they are to remember the procedure and the more likely they are to have a speedy recovery.